elite-se/plantestic-team-4/README.md

 ### Swagger Integration

-It is now possible to include a swagger API time into the Model.
+It is now possible to include a swagger API into the Model in order to enable some automated checks of the request and response parameters and variables.
 To do this just provide the path or url in the compile config:

 ```toml